project-sunbird/sunbird.org-docs/developer-docs/server-installation/prerequisites.md

 ### Configuring the Azure storage account

- 1.Update the CORS rule for the storage account as follows:
+- Update the CORS rule for the storage account as follows:

  ```bash
     Allowed Origins: *